opsmop/opsmop/docs/source/index.rst

 Status
 ======

 Alpha.

+OpsMop is in language-preview phase, and we are still refactoring some minor parts and working on plugins.
+Existing modules/plugins are somewhat limited and features are not fully implemented in all cases, but the language itself is very well evolved.

 * We will be open to pull requests and bug reports starting December 1.
+* Work after December 1 will be heavily focused towards modules and plugins, plus small language editions.
-* Documentated language features locked in by January 2019
+* Documentated language features will be locked in and largely stable by January 2019
-* Tagged release in Feburary 2019
+* First tagged stable release in Feburary 2019

 If you like where this is going, now is the time to join up with thoughts and potentially code.
 See :ref:`community` and :ref:`development`.